emmajanedrews/base-template/_posts/2017-08-01-what-to-do-before-moving-into-a-newly-built-home.md

 Once the home is ready, though, you should perform a final walkthrough before closing escrow.
 Inspect the property carefully for any defects.
 If everything goes smoothly, you still should look into new home warranties and insurance.
 Get a copy of the builder’s warranty, which usually lasts for 10 years, and also purchase additional coverage through a local home warranty company.

-Your agent will be a wealth of knowledge throughout the process, so when as things come to a close remember to ask them for their recommendations on home insurance.
+Your agent will be a wealth of knowledge throughout the process, so as things come to a close remember to ask them for their recommendations on home insurance.
 They are there to help.

 If you have any other questions or want more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.